Capital Improvement Plan (CIP)

 Capital projects may include land acquisitions, the construction of new buildings, additions to or renovations of existing buildings, construction or reconstruction of street and utility infrastructure, and major equipment purchases.
 Because of the size and magnitude of these projects, bond funds are a major source of financing for projects including utility projects.

 During the preparation and review of the recommended Capital Improvements Plan, city management staff employed experience-based judgment to identify which projects can be accomplished within a given year, within the limit of the City’s control.
 As would be expected, project expenditure and revenue estimates for the earlier years are more precise than in the late years of the plan.
+Expenditures and project costs change through out each year.
+First is an engineer probable costs.
+After survey work has been completed the engineers will update their estimate to include with bid documents.Once the bid is completed, the final project costs are proposed before the City awards the project.

 Numerous sources are drawn upon to develop the expenditures included within this document including plans and/or studies completed or currently in process.